-The Job Ad That Promised Death and Got 5,000 Applicants
+The Job Ad That Promised Death

-It was cold, brutal, and honest.
 It also built one of the greatest teams in history.

+Startups are Antarctic expeditions in hoodies.
+The map’s incomplete.
+The weather’s turning.
+And no one’s got a clue what they’re doing.
 The struggle’s not a bug, it’s a feature.
-If you sell the dream and skip the pain, don’t be surprised when you end up with tourists.
+If you sell the dream and skip the pain, don’t be surprised when you end up with fair weather travelers.

-I went down a Youtube rabbit hole about polar expeditions.
+You might have guessed, I went down a Youtube rabbit hole about polar expeditions.
 More specifically, how one of the most dangerous and underfunded expeditions in history built the most loyal and legendary crew ever assembled.

 It all started with the most legendary founder-led recruitment message of all time.

-The ad that broke the internet (in 1914 if the internet existed)
+This ad that broke the internet (in 1914 if the internet existed)

 Legend says Sir Ernest Shackleton posted this ad in a London paper before his 1914 Imperial Trans-Antarctic Expedition: